 Questions should be directed to Rachel Holm ([email protected]).
 Please do not contact the organizations.

-The Donation Drive extends past Mission Week.
+The Donation Drive is still collecting for one week.
 Don't miss out!

-Items such as watercolor paints and paper, large posters, acrylic paints, nail polish, puzzle books, and headphones can be easily purchased from this Amazon wish list for delivery direct to Clarkson College for distribution.
+Donations can be made online or from this Amazon wish list for delivery direct to Clarkson College for distribution.

 Partner: All Saints Episcopal Church